 · joint training, capacity building, diagnostic work as part of co-financed projects, knowledge sharing and business outreach initiatives

-The Master Documents reflect what is considered “best practices” and are intended to be used as a basis by these organizations for issuing a standard bidding or proposal document for each individual institution.
-The Master Documents are intended to be followed, insofar as possible, while allowing for institutional and member country considerations.
-The text in italics shown in the Master Documents correspond to specific clauses that each MDB will replace with provisions consistent with its respective policy.
+The Harmonized Master Documents reflect what is considered “best practices” and are intended to be used as a basis by the participating organizations for issuing a standard procurement document for each individual institution.
+In preparing the institutional own standard procurement documents, the Harmonized Master Documents are expected to be followed, insofar as possible, while allowing for institutional and member country considerations.
+The text in italics shown in the Harmonized Master Documents correspond to specifics of each participating institution based on its respective policy.